-Jessie has more than 6 years of professional experience in clinical pharmacology, pharmacokinetics, and pharmacometrics.
-Her expertise includes designing, analyzing, and interpreting clinical PK studies and developing clinical pharmacology strategic plans.
-She also has experience in conducting population PK and PK/PD analyses, authoring NDA sections and addressing responses to regulatory agencies.
+While at Nuventra, Jessie had more than 6 years of professional experience in clinical pharmacology, pharmacokinetics, and pharmacometrics.
+Her expertise included extensive experience in designing, analyzing, and interpreting clinical PK studies and developing clinical pharmacology strategic plans.
+She also had experience in conducting population PK and PK/PD analyses, authoring NDA sections and addressing responses to regulatory agencies.

 What advice would you give a brand new or aspiring pharmacometrician?

 Jessie: I can try to share my learning curve.
 I think as a pharmacometrician, we should focus not only on the technical modeling skills, but also learn to provide meaningful interpretations to the other people.
 I feel that it is very easy for new modelers to feel so accomplished for working on complicated models and forget about its applications and what they mean to the audience.

 A good pharmacometrician is always eager to learn, and the technical experience comes from the actual project work.
 But in addition, a good pharmacometrician is also always prepared for communications and collaborations with the biologist, the toxicologist, and the clinical pharmacologist, among others.

 What major changes do you predict will occur in drug development in the next 10-20 years?